-In part 3 Manuela reports about her trips on Maui.
-Missed part 1 and 2?
-Then quickly back to the Hawaii Blog 🙂
+In part 3 Manuela reports about her excursions on Maui.
+Missed parts 1 and 2?
+Go back to the Hawaii Blog quickly 🙂

-Our next destination is the beautiful island Mauiwhich is the second largest island of the Hawaiian Islands with an area of 1883 km².
-It takes its name from the demigod Maui.
-It is said that he had such a big paddle that he reached the sun with only one rowing movement.
-He is also said to have invented surfing.
-It is not for nothing that Maui has the best surfing conditions in the world and every year numerous competitions are held here.
+Our next destination is the beautiful island Mauiwhich is the second largest island of Hawaii with an area of 1883 km².
+It received its name from the demigod Maui.
+Legend says that he had such a big paddle that he reached the sun with only one rowing movement.
+It is also said that he invented surfing.
+It is not without reason that Maui has one of the best surfing conditions in the world with numerous competitions held here every day.

-Our flight and arrival at the Kahului Airport was unproblematic.
-For the arrival we had decided to make the trip to Hana first and since this takes a whole day, we first stayed overnight in Paia.
+Our flight and arrival at the Kahului Airport was uncomplicated.
+For the arrival, we decided to take the trip to Hana first.
+Since this takes a whole day, we stayed in Paia overnight.

 The small town looks like a hippie colony with pretty stores, restaurants and small galleries.
-There really is a unique flair of days gone by here.
-A few km from Paia is one of the most famous windsurfing beaches in the world, the Hookipa Beach.
-Here in March and November the world championships in surfing take place.
-This must be a great spectacle, which we were unfortunately not allowed to experience.
-But what the heck, Maui has so much more to offer and is scenically breathtaking.
+There really is a unique flair of past days here.
+A few kilometres away from Paia is one of the most famous windsurfing beaches in the world: the Hookipa Beach.
+In March and November, the world championships in surfing take place here.
+This must be a great spectacle, which we were unfortunately not able to experience.
+But that is okay since Maui has so much more to offer and is scenically breathtaking.

-For the trip to Hana - along the so-called "Road to Hana" you need a whole day and so you have to get up early.
-Since there are numerous trails on the way, you should have hiking boots, or at least sturdy shoes.
+For the trip to Hana, along the so-called "Road to Hana", you need a whole day which is why you have to get up early.
+Since there are many trails along the way, you should have hiking boots or at least sturdy shoes.

-The weather along the road is quite stable in summer, in winter you have to expect some, sometimes heavy, showers.
+The weather along the road is quite stable in summer, in winter you have to expect rainfalls, sometimes very heavy showers.
 In general, it rains more often in the north than in the south.
 The actual Road to Hana does not begin until the intersection of Hana Hwy. / Kaupakalua Rd.
 At that point, there is a mile marker (MM) 0.

 The Road to Hana - A road trip of a special kind:

 The Road to Hana is a very special experience and a real challenge.
-The road has over 600 serpentines and about 60 bridgeswhich are often only one lane to drive.
-Hair-raising hairpin curves without evasive and overtaking opportunities really go to the nerves and I'm glad that my husband drove 🙂 Everywhere deep road abysses and I was more than once sick.
-But we are rewarded by the unique views of the sea and the beautiful landscape.
+The road has over 600 serpentines and about 60 bridges,which are often only one lane.
+Sharp curves without overtaking opportunities are nerve-wracking and I'm glad that my husband drove 🙂 There are deep cliffs everywhere and I was nauseous more than once.
+But we were rewarded with unique views of the sea and the beautiful landscape.

-Some things you should know, you are not alone on the road, the road is a Highlight for numerous tourists and so cars and buses crowd here.
-Parking lots are often crowded and so it happens that you would like to look at something and can not find a place to park.
-In addition, you must constantly expect that people stop somewhere and run across the street to photograph something.
+Some things you should know, you are not alone on the road, the road is a highlight for numerous tourists so there are many cars and buses.
+Parking lots are often overcrowded.
+It happens sometimes that you would like to look at something and can not find a place to park.
+In addition, you have to constantly expect people to stop somewhere and run across the street to photograph something.

-It is also very important to have a full tank of gas, because there is no gas station until Hana.
-We have heard that if you are unlucky, the gasoline in Hana should be sold out.
-In this case you have to spend the night there.
+It is also very important to have a full tank of gas because there is no gas station until Hana.
+We have heard that if you are unlucky, the petrol in Hana can be sold out.
+In this case, you have to spend the night there.
 Fortunately, this did not happen to us.

 And off we go!
-Our stages on the Road to Hana
+Our stops on the Road to Hana

-First stop Twin Falls.
-Here is a fruit stand with delicious fruits and even smoothies.
-From here a super nice walk, with great views, leads to the waterfalls.
-The path is about 2 km and leads through a tropical park and rainforest.
-After crossing a stream we are at our destination.
-Since there is also a small lake at the waterfall, you can swim there.
+First stop: Twin Falls.
+There is a fruit stand with delicious fruits and even smoothies.
+You can take a very nice walk from here which leads to the waterfalls.
+The path is about 2 km long and leads through a tropical park and rainforest.
+After crossing a stream, we arrive at our destination.
+There is also a small lake at the waterfall which you can swim in.

-After the small detour we continue on the road.
+We continue with the drive after the short stop.
 There is a turnoff on the right to a small botanical garden called Garden Eden.
-From here you have many great vantage points on the sea and can admire exotic plants.
-However, the garden costs an entrance fee and so you should consider whether the visit is worth it for you.
-Further it goes, past numerous waterfalls and the road gets curvier and curvier.
+From here, you have many great viewing points over the sea and can admire exotic plants.
+However, you have to pay an entrance fee for the garden, so you should consider whether the visit is worth it for you.
+We drive on, past numerous waterfalls and the road gets curvier and curvier.
 The Ke'Anae peninsula comes into view with its rugged coastline.
-Huge black lava pinnacles rise up there.
+Huge black lava pinnacles rise there.

-Next worthwhile stop is at the MM 19 and 20.
-Here is the famous waterfall: Upper Waikani Falls, also known here as Three Bears Falls.
+The next worthwhile stop is at the MM 19 and 20.
+The famous waterfall Upper Waikani Falls, also known here as Three Bears Falls, is here.

 A special extra detour is located between MM 25 and 26.
-We took the turnoff to Nahiku Rd. on the left and felt like we were in paradise.
+We took the turnoff to Nahiku Road on the left and felt like we were in paradise.
 The trees along the small road almost form tunnels.
-On the side of the road there are tree stumps from which giant orchids grow.
-You are not allowed to drive faster than 15 mph here, but we don't want to.
-The landscape is impressive and we are really quite intoxicated.
-Unfortunately we can't get to the sea and so we drive back to Hana Road.
+On the side of the road, there are tree stumps from which giant orchids grow.
+You are not allowed to drive faster than 15 mph here, but we don't even want to.
+The landscape is impressive and we are quite excited.
+Unfortunately, we can't get to the sea this way and so we drive back to Hana Road.
 At MM 31 is Ulaino Road on the left with the possibility of a trip to Hana Lava Tube.